Is a Correction Looming Ahead for Overstock.com Inc. (OSTK)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OSTK starting from Corbus Barclay F, who sale 6,720 shares at the price of $77.51 back on May 18.
-After this action, Corbus Barclay F now owns 41,930 shares of Overstock.com Inc., valued at $520,867 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OSTK starting from Nickle Eric Glen, who sale 1,000 shares at the price of $88.90 back on May 27.
+After this action, Nickle Eric Glen now owns 8,671 shares of Overstock.com Inc., valued at $88,900 using the latest closing price.

-Baker Mark Alan, the Chief Product Officer of Overstock.com Inc., sale 450 shares at $72.20 during a trade that took place back on May 17, which means that Baker Mark Alan is holding 4,035 shares at $32,490 based on the most recent closing price.
+Corbus Barclay F, the Director of Overstock.com Inc., sale 6,720 shares at $77.51 during a trade that took place back on May 18, which means that Corbus Barclay F is holding 41,930 shares at $520,867 based on the most recent closing price.

 Stock Fundamentals for OSTK